Using deep Residual Networks to search for galaxy-Ly{\alpha} emitter lens candidates based on spectroscopic-selection: Introduction

-However, the CNNs has not been applied for the searching of gravitational candidates based on the spectroscopic-selection technique.
-In this paper, we will use the Deep Residual Network (ResNet, one popular model of CNNs) to search for the galaxy-LAEs lens candidates by recognizing the Ly$\alpha$ emissions from the redshift of $2 < z < 3$ in the DR12 of SDSS.
-LAEs is a kind of young, low-mass galaxies with extremely star-formation.
-They are an important component of the early universe, and are critical for studying the formation and evolution of the galaxies at that time.
-Benefited from the magnifying effect of the gravitational lenses, galaxy-LAEs lenses can provide us good opportunities to study the LAEs themselves.
-More importantly, galaxy-LAEs lenses can help us to exploit the small-scale dark substructure around the lens galaxies and constrain the slope and normalization of the substructure-mass function.
+The CNNs have not been applied for searching gravitational lens candidates based on the spectroscopic-selection technique.
+In this paper, we will use the deep Residual Networks (ResNet, one popular model of CNNs) to search for the galaxy-Ly$\alpha$ emitter lens candidates in DR12 of SDSS by recognizing the high redshift ( $2 < z < 3$) Ly$\alpha$ emission lines.
+LAEs are a kind of young, low-mass galaxies with an extremely high star-formation rate.
+They are important components of the early universe, and critical for studying the formation and evolution of galaxies.
+Benefited from the magnifying effect, galaxy-LAE lenses can provide us good opportunities to study the LAEs themselves.
+More importantly, galaxy-LAE lenses can help us to exploit the small-scale dark substructures around the lens galaxies and constrain the slope and normalization of the substructure-mass function \citep{2016ApJ...824...86S}.

 The paper is organized as follows.
-In Section 2, we will provide a brief description of CNNs and ResNet.
-In Section 3, we will talk about how to use ResNet to recognize emissions that are not from the foreground galaxies themselves.
-In this section, we also apply our algorithm to the spectra data in the DR12 of SDSS and then compare our results with previous work \citep{2016ApJ...824...86S}.
-In Section 4, we will present 6 new gravitational lens candidates found by our ResNet model.
-In Section 5, we will discuss the advantages and the possible improvement of our strategy.
+In Section 2, we provide a brief description of Machine Learning, CNNs and ResNet.
+In Section 3, we talk about how to use ResNet to recognize emission lines that are not from the foreground galaxies themselves.
+In Section 4, we present 5 new gravitational lens candidates found by our ResNet model.
+In Section 5, we discuss the advantages and the possible improvement of our strategy.